rak-n-rok/Krake/docs/user/configuration.rst

     URL of the Krake API, which will be given to the Application.
 See :ref:`dev/hooks:Complete`.
 Default: ``"KRAKE_COMPLETE_URL"``.

+``--external-endpoint`` (str)
+    If set, replaces the value of the URL host and port of the endpoint given to the Applications which have the 'complete' hook enabled.
+See :ref:`dev/hooks:Complete`.

 ``-h, --help``
     Display the help message and exit the script.